Executive Director Lauren Mackley

 rado@artsnw.com.au or 0493 316 463

-Lauren has been nominated for the NSW Premier’s Youth Award for her dedication to the arts and is the recipient of the Leo Kelly Local Government Arts Awards for her innovative consultation with First Nations communities.
-Many of her projects and collaborations have won national and regional recognition for their contribution to the arts sector, tourism and economic benefits to regional communities.
+She has been nominated for the NSW Premier’s Youth Award in recognition of her dedication to the arts and is a recipient of the Leo Kelly Local Government Arts Award for her innovative consultation with First Nations communities.
+Many of her projects and collaborations have received national and regional recognition for their contribution to the arts sector, as well as for strengthening tourism and delivering economic benefits to regional communities.

-In a previous life, Lauren painted, created artist books, assemblage installations and participated in performance arts; embracing any arts practice to enrich wellbeing and contribute to collective creativity.
+In her earlier creative practice, Lauren worked across painting, artist books, assemblage installations, and performance art—embracing diverse forms to foster wellbeing and contribute to collective creativity.

 Administration Officer Leah Fontyn